 - completed transfer of vehicle registration application (F3520) stating the number of cylinders or rotors

 - value of the vehicle (if not stated in the agreement).

-You should lodge these documents with the Office of State Revenue before you take the transfer of vehicle registration application to the Department of Transport and Main Roads.
+You should lodge these documents with Queensland Revenue Office before you take the transfer of vehicle registration application to the Department of Transport and Main Roads.

 You may be able to get a credit if you paid duty on the transfer of vehicle registration.
-To request a credit, include a copy of the receipt issued by the Department of Transport and Main Roads when you lodge your documents with the Office of State Revenue.
+To request a credit, include a copy of the receipt issued by the Department of Transport and Main Roads when you lodge your documents with Queensland Revenue Office.